 - 75ml sparkling dry white wine

 - slice of lemon

 Fill a large glass with ice and add the sparkling wine.
 Top it with the Aperol and good splash of soda, finishing it off with a slice of lemon.
-You could of course mix it anyway you prefer.
-Emma starts with 2 fingers of Aperol and then adds the wine then the soda and lemon.
+You could, of course, mix it any way you prefer.
+Emma starts with 2 fingers of Aperol and then adds the wine than the soda and lemon.